Kazmirchuk/nats-tcl/KvAPI.md

 [NATS by Example](https://natsbyexample.com/examples/kv/intro/go) provides a good overview of how KV buckets work on top of streams.

 The [naming rules](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-6.md) of NATS subjects apply to keys as well, and keys can't start with "_kv".
+Keys *may* contain dots.

 You can access a KV bucket across JetStream domains and create KV mirrors as well.
 These concepts are explained in the chapters about [NATS Leaf Nodes](https://docs.nats.io/running-a-nats-service/configuration/leafnodes/jetstream_leafnodes) and [Stream Replication](https://docs.nats.io/running-a-nats-service/nats_admin/jetstream_admin/replication).

 ## Entry
 A KV entry is a dict with the following fields:
-- `bucket`
+- `bucket` - a bucket name
-- `key`
+- `key` - a key
 - `value` - a value or an empty string if it is a DEL or PURGE entry
 - `revision` - revision number, starting with 1 (`seq` of the message in the underlying stream)
 - `created` - creation timestamp as milliseconds since the epoch
-- `delta` - distance from the latest revision, starting with 0
+- `delta` - distance from the latest revision, starting with 0.
+It is available only when using [watch](#kv-watch-key-args).
 - `operation` - one of `PUT`, `DEL` or `PURGE`

 ## Bucket status